Hotel Marguery & 270 Park Avenue

 The New York herald. [volume], August 20, 1922, APARTMENTS REAL ESTATE SECTION 6, Page 2, Image 62

 Lost and Forgotten Hotels– The Marguery Hotel and Apartments at 270 Park Avenue in Manhattan (between 47th and 48th Streets was approached through a 60 foot high Italian arch that served as a carriage entrance.
 The 250-room hotel was built in 1917 and was considered the city’s largest and most expensively decorated apartment house.
 By the 1940s, Time, Inc. had an option on the property to replace with a new headquarters building.
-Years later, at an oral history session at Columbia University, Andew Hieskell, the company’s former chairman, said, “Instead of this being the fancy hotel we thought it was, it was heavily populated by ladies of the night and gambling outfits.”
+Years later, at an oral history session at Columbia University, Andrew Hieskell, the company’s former chairman, said, “Instead of this being the fancy hotel we thought it was, it was heavily populated by ladies of the night and gambling outfits.”
 The company sold its options.
 In 1955, Union Carbide bought the old Marguery and built its own headquarter skyscraper on the site.
 The last of the hotel was demolished in 1957.”
 Nobody Asked Me, But… No. 47

 The sun. [volume], January 20, 1918, Page 10, Image 10